ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 With these information at our hand, we can now finally check all offenses of this type, and verify that they are all coming only from one single host, the attacker.

-The next step would be to get in touch with the team responsible for that machine, and discuss the behaviour.
-For the purpose of the demo we assume that the team of that machine provides feedback that this behaviour is indeed wanted, and that the security alert is a false positive.
+The next step would be to get in touch with the team responsible for that machine, and discuss the behavior.
+For the purpose of the demo we assume that the team of that machine provides feedback that this behavior is indeed wanted, and that the security alert is a false positive.
 Thus we can dismiss the QRadar offense.

 In the Offense view, click on the Offense, then in the menu on top on **Actions**, In the drop-down menu-click on **close**.
 A window will pop up where you can enter additional information and finally close the offense as a false positive.